paper-engineer/laser-gallery/docs/_pages/instructions.md

 layout: page
 ---

+YOU MAY NOT USE THE LASER UNLESS YOU HAVE HAD A SAFETY BRIEFING. even if you've read it, I will go over it with you. if you want to use the laser unsupervised, YOU are giving ME the safety briefing from memory first.

-## safety check
+## safety check and setup

 first make sure the fire extinguisher is there etc and you know where things are and what the deal is and all the kit is nice and whatever.

+make sure the chipboard screen is in place.

 set up your damp cloth.

-fire safety. if you see a little flame come out the wood, hit estop. the one site says use a damp cloth for a little fire. also estop the exhaust fan to starve it of airflow. fire blanket and co2 extinguisher are the big guns - if you're using a fire blanket it's pretty much a writeoff, extinguisher you may be able to rebuild.

-training / safety briefing for the assorted people who are interested in coming over and using my laser

-put vent out the window and away (I tend to run it towards the closed bedroom window, then leave the door open - otherwise the smell does drift back in)
+put vent out the window and away (I tend to point it towards the closed bedroom window, then leave the door open - otherwise the smell does drift back in).

-fire up the camera and make sure it's all pointed correctly
+fire up the webcam and make sure it's all pointed correctly and visible on PC screen.

+ensure all the laser kit is plugged up and connected in: air assist pump especially, make sure air assist is turned up to max. make sure vent fan is running! that's a separate fan, doesn't go with the laser.

 ## cut and engrave

-note: as it currently stands, the camera exists but isn't entirely 1:1 with the workspace.
+note: as it currently stands, the laser built-in camera exists but isn't entirely 1:1 with the workspace.
 I just figure good enough is good enough, use the map and my placement jigs instead. camera to be calibrated later.

+!! remember to home the laser before using if you've moved it manually, otherwise it gets Unhappy, it doesn't know where it is automatically. but if you framed it and decided to move it, you can just shuffle it to the new bottom left corner and it'll start there instead.

 steps to run
 - import file to lightburn or create simple design (or use built-in calibration templates)
-- setup file (cut path, correct thickness, select power/speed/passes, etc) it has lightburn layers!
+- setup file (cut path, correct thickness, select power/speed/passes, etc)
 - load blank and run through checklist: properly aligned, masked if necessary?, hold downs?
 - set focus with tool
+- (after camera calibrated) on lightburn, click camera button to see workpiece. move file so it aligns with the workpiece where you want to cut/engrave it.
-- on lightburn, click camera button (optional). click "home" on lightburn or laser. click "frame" confirm location ok.
+- click "home" on lightburn or laser. click "frame" confirm location ok.
 - close the laser lid.
 - double check no unattended time planned (use the bathroom before starting!)
 - send job, press start button on laser. or press start on lightburn.

 notes: double click a layer for cut settings to add tabs. this is also where you adjust your kerf offset.

-when focusing, if your plywood is slightly bent (these things happen), focus it at the top of the bend, otherwise the laser might move the wood and then your cut will be sad. there is most likely enough leeway to let it cut through even at the bottom. also make sure it's bent like a rainbow with the centre high, U shape allows edges to catch.
+if your plywood is slightly bent (these things happen), make sure it's placed like a rainbow with the centre high. putting it as a U shape allows edges to catch. focus at the top of the bend, otherwise the laser might move the wood and then your cut will be sad. there is most likely enough leeway to let it cut through even at the bottom.

 I have one jig for the top left corner. gotta make more for the other corners. that's how you get alignment right now.